manish6007/Python/README.md

 Python Projects
 ----------------

-Word Count:
+Word/Line Count:
 -----------
-This program is to count the occurrences of a word in the file using regex.
+This program is to count the occurrences of a word in the file using regex and the line count uing 2 different methods.

 Tambola:
 -------